Oneohtrix Point Never: 2013–2016: Signing with Warp, R Plus Seven, and Garden of Delete

-2017–present: Age Of, Magic Oneohtrix Point Never, Again and collaborations with The Weeknd
+2017–present: Age Of, Magic Oneohtrix Point Never, Again, and Tranquilizer

-In January 2017, a collaboration between OPN and FKA Twigs was confirmed.
+In January 2017, a collaboration between OPN and FKA Twigs was used in a Nike ad.
 In 2017, OPN provided the soundtrack for the film Good Time, directed by Ben & Josh Safdie.
 He won the Soundtrack Award at the 2017 Cannes Film Festival for his work on the film, which included a collaboration with singer Iggy Pop entitled "The Pure and the Damned".
 The film's soundtrack was released via Warp on August 11, 2017.

-In June 1, 2018, Lopatin released his eighth studio album Age Of on Warp.
+On June 1, 2018, Lopatin released his eighth studio album Age Of on Warp.
 The album was accompanied by Myriad, an expansive conceptual live project dubbed a "concertscape" and "four-part epochal song cycle" and featuring collaborations with live musicians and the visual artists Daniel Swan, David Rudnick, and Nate Boyce; the project was premiered at the Park Avenue Armory in May 2018.
 Also in 2018, OPN collaborated with David Byrne on his LP American Utopia.
 In 2019, he composed the original score to the Safdie Brothers' 2019 feature film Uncut Gems.

 In 2020, he collaborated with the Weeknd on the album After Hours, producing two and writing three of its songs.
 On September 25, he announced the release of his ninth album, titled Magic Oneohtrix Point Never, which was released on October 30, 2020, and accompanied by music videos and online mixtapes.
 Lopatin was the musical director for the Weeknd's band during the Super Bowl LV halftime show in February 2021.
 He again collaborated with The Weeknd on the album Dawn FM, released in January 2022, on which he wrote and produced 13 songs, as well as serving as executive producer alongside the Weeknd and Max Martin.
 OPN also performed with Abel on the Prime Video exclusive concert film, The Dawn FM Experience.

 In August 2023, he announced his tenth studio album, Again, which was released on September 29.
 Also in 2023, he executive produced the score for the Benny Safdie and Nathan Fielder satirical comedy series The Curse with John Medeski.
 In 2025, OPN again collaborated with The Weeknd on his album Hurry Up Tomorrow as a co-producer.
 Lopatin also co-scored the 2025 accompanying movie of the same name.
-Lopatin alongside with Josh Safdie composed the soundtrack to Safdie's 2025 feature film, Marty Supreme, the first film by Safdie since his creative split from his brother Benny Safdie.
-In October, he announced the album Tranquilizer to release on November 17.
+Lopatin, along with Josh Safdie, composed the soundtrack to Safdie's 2025 feature film, Marty Supreme, the first film by Safdie since his creative split from his brother Benny Safdie.
+In October 2025, he announced the album Tranquilizer, which was released on November 21.